christian-belloni/smb-rs/README.md

 This project is the first full-rust implementation of a SMB client.

 ## Features
-✅ SMB 3.1.1 dialect support.
+- ✅ SMB 3.1.1 dialect support.
-✅ Async/Multi-threaded/Single-threaded backends.
+- ✅ Async/Multi-threaded/Single-threaded backends.
-✅ File & Directory read/write/information (basic) operations.
+- ✅ File & Directory read/write/information operations.
-✅ CLI tool for basic operations.
+- ✅ CLI tool for basic operations.
-✅ Windows, Linux & MacOS support.
+- ✅ Windows, Linux & MacOS support.

 You are welcome to see the project's roadmap in the [GitHub Project](https://github.com/users/AvivNaaman/projects/2).